justynlarry/data-collection-engine-app/README.md

 # data-collection-engine-app
-Web Page that accepts user inputs and stores the results in a MySQL Database
+Web Page that uses micro-services to accept user inputs and stores the results in a MySQL Database using MySQL, PHP, Nginx, and Docker.

 # File Structure: